-Any parent or guardian that would like to volunteer in the classroom or on a field trip must fill out a volunteer application prior (and possibly need to be fingerprinted) to volunteering.
-Please allow twenty-four hours for the application to be processed.
-Once the application has been processed visitors are welcome at our school and are required to register in the office.
+Any parent or guardian that would like to volunteer in the classroom or on a field trip will need to be approved prior to volunteering.
+Visitors are welcome at our school and are required to register in the office.
 All visitors must wear a visitor's badge while on our campus.
-We all have to be extremely careful to make sure that no unauthorized persons are entering the school grounds.
-Younger relatives are not allowed on campus without their parents.
+No unauthorized persons will be allowed on school grounds.
+All volunteers and visitors must be accompanied by a staff member and not left alone with students.
 Younger children may not accompany a parent when volunteering or participating in the classroom activities.